sassoftware/sas-portal-app/README.md

 - **NOTE:** If your stored process server instances are already running, you will need to restart them to pick up the appserver_autoexec_usermods.sas updates.

+### Web Application

+**NOTE:** There is currently an assumption built into the references to SASStoredProcess web application in this application that it can be reached via the same root url (ie. host:port) as this application is deployed to.

+#### Deploy Application

+Getting the application on to your web server can be done by copying files to your web server.

+- under the htdocs directory of your web server, create a new directory, ex.
+SASPortalApp
+- copy the contents of the web directory of the git repo into this directory
+  <pre>cp -r this repo directory/web/* SASPortalApp</pre>
+- copy the file setup.js.template as setup.js in your directory under htdocs
+- verify the information defined in that file
+  - sasjsAppLoc = If you have chosen to import the package into a different location than the default of _/System/Applications/SAS Portal App_, then you will need to modify the path in sasjsAppLoc

 ## Additional Configuration Customization (Optional)

 There may need to be, or a desire to, customize the configuration.
+These may include server side or web server side customizations.

+### Server Side Customizations

-The following scope of customizations can be implemented:
+The following scope of customizations can be implemented on the SAS Application Server side:

 - specific changes to a SAS Application Server Context
   - Copy the file sas/SASPortalApp_autoexec_usermods.sas.template as SASPortalApp_autoexec_usermods.sas in the root directory of your Server Context, ex.